What is a Septum Piercing?

 Septum Jewelry Options

 The septum is a unique piercing because it has many different jewelry options that can be customized to the individual.
 The septum is usually pierced at a 16 gauge and there is a wide variety of jewelry in that size.
 Most piercers will use a captive bead ring or a circular barbell ring (which sits in a horseshoe U-shape) to start with.
-The jewelry can be upgraded to different more fancier options such as a clicker.
+Septum rings can be upgraded to different more fancier options such as a clicker.
 This is an ideal piercing because of its ability to be hidden or flipped up into the nose, making a horseshoe, staple shaped, or curvy retainer a more desirable option.

 A clicker is one of the more customizable options and can have many different gemstones and designs.
 This can be inserted by your piercer once the piercing has healed.
 The other unique thing about the septum piercing is the ability to have it stretched.
 A professional piercer will be able to help stretch the piercing if that is your goal.

-A septum piercing is going to take between two to three months to heal.
+A septum piercing healing process is going to take between two to three months.
 Right after it is pierced there might be a few days of swelling, where it will feel uncomfortable.
 After a few days this piercing shouldn’t hurt unless accidentally moved or bumped.
 The most important thing to do (other than keeping a cleaning regime) is to resist the urge to touch it.
 Try not to play with it, spin it, rotate it, or grab at it.
 This is not like the piercing you get while you’re at the mall, you don’t need to rotate the jewelry.
 The only exception to this rule is when you want to flip it up or re-center the piercing (keep this at a minimum if possible).
 This is part of the beauty of the septum, its ability to be flipped into the nose.

 The septum piercing is done on the center of the face, and it can be moved naturally when eating or talking.
 Straightening it is okay as long as you are only touching it with clean hands.
 If you need to flip the piercing up or straighten the piercing make sure to wash your hands with antibacterial soap.
 Ideally you don’t want to move the piercing, but one of the reasons that people get this piercing is because it is so easy to hide.
 This is a great piercing for the work place or school setting because it is so easy to hide.